 The two assistant referees handle the robots.
 They start them if the wireless is not working, they move them manually to legal kick-off positions, they take them out when the robots are penalized, and they put them in again.
-If a team requests picking up a robot, an assistant referee will pick it up and give it to one of the team members.
+If a team requests to pick up a robot, an assistant referee will pick it up and give it to one of the team members once the head referee approves.
 An assistant referee will also put the robot back on the field.
 In addition, the assistant referees can indicate violations against the rules committed by robots to the head referee, so that the head referee can decide whether to penalize a certain robot or not.
 Assistant referees should only enter the field to execute a decision made by the main referee.
 They should not prevent robots from falling during the game.

-6The clock may not be stopped during the preliminaries.
+&lt;sup>6The clock may not be stopped during the preliminaries.